nvdr-x/main/README.md

-- 👋 Hi, I’m @nvaider and I am obssessed with Web3
+- 👋 Hi, I’m nvdr-x and I am obssessed with Web3
 - 👀 I’m particularity interested in asset tokinzation and decentralized finance
 - 🌱 I’m currently learning about various Layer 1 and 2 blockchain protocols, as well as game theory
 - 💞️ I’m looking to collaborate with new and interesting projects, that will usher us into the new world-wide-web